SATYADUTTMS/BEC456B_LIC_4NI23EC092/DIFFERENTIAL_AMPLIFIERS.md

 Vocm = (Vocm_min + Vocm_max)/2 = 0.9775V.

-By applying DC offset Voltage of 1.2V and 500mV input amplitude {1.7V} , we observed the output to be clipped and whose value Vo_pp given by 1.265898V.
+By applying DC offset Voltage of 1.2V and 500mV input amplitude {1.7V} , we observed the output to be clipped and whose value Vo_pp given by V.

 -----------------------------------------------------------------------------------------
 3. AC ANALYSIS - Finding the Bandwidth

-The below figure shows the Gain of the circuit in dB, by appling (-3dB) the gain will be 10.2721dB having the frequency at fH = 1.252Ghz and fL = 0, Thus B.W = fH - fL = 1.252Ghz.
+The below figure shows the Gain of the circuit in dB, by appling (-3dB) the gain will be dB having the frequency at fH = 1.252Ghz and fL = 0, Thus B.W = fH - fL = Ghz.